Maltose: Properties

 Like glucose, maltose is a reducing sugar, because the ring of one of the two glucose units can open to present a free aldehyde group; the other one cannot because of the nature of the glycosidic bond.
 Maltose can be broken down to glucose by the maltase enzyme, which catalyses the hydrolysis of the glycosidic bond.

 Maltose in aqueous solution exhibits mutarotation, because the α and β isomers that are formed by the different conformations of the anomeric carbon have different specific rotations, and in aqueous solutions, these two forms are in equilibrium.
 Maltose can easily be detected by the Woehlk test or Fearon's test on methylamine.

 It has a sweet taste, but is only about 30–60% as sweet as sugar, depending on the concentration.
 A 10% solution of maltose is 35% as sweet as sucrose.

 Sources and absorption

 Maltose is a malt component, a substance obtained when the grain is softened in water and germinates.
 It is also present in highly variable quantities in partially hydrolyzed starch products like maltodextrin, corn syrup and acid-thinned starch.

-Outside of plants, maltose is also (likely) found in sugarbag.
+Outside of plants, maltose is also (likely) found in honey.

 In humans, maltose is broken down by various maltase enzymes, providing two glucose molecules that can be further processed: either broken down to provide energy, or stored as glycogen.
 The lack of the sucrase-isomaltase enzyme in humans causes sucrose intolerance, but complete maltose intolerance is extremely rare because there are four different maltase enzymes.